-Texas Governor Lays Out School Safety Plan, After 10 Died In Santa Fe Shooting
+Texas Governor Lays Out School Safety Plan In Wake Of Santa Fe Shooting

 Citing a need to make "our schools and our state a safer place," Texas Gov. Greg Abbott unveiled a slate of policy and legislative changes on Wednesday that range from boosting security at schools to doing more to keep guns out of the hands of people who shouldn't have them.

+The proposals are part of the Governor's School and Firearm Safety Plan — a list of 40 recommendations for making communities safer.
+He detailed his new school-safety plan at the Dallas Independent School District's administration building.

+Abbott spoke a day after visiting Santa Fe High School on its first day of classes since the May 18 shooting that left 10 people dead.

-Abbott spoke about "school hardening strategies" such as reducing entries and exits at schools — and "active shooter alarm systems" that can be easily distinguished from a fire alarm.
+Abbott spoke about "school hardening strategies," such as reducing entries and exits at schools — and "active shooter alarm systems" that can be easily distinguished from a fire alarm.
 That approach, he said, would help students and staff respond appropriately — and avoid sending students into hallways where they might be targeted by an active shooter.

 The governor also said state law should be changed to force courts to report a mental health adjudication that someone is "mentally unfit to have a gun" more quickly.
 The law should tighten that deadline to 48 hours rather than the current 30 days, Abbott said.